MihaiBlebea/mihaiblebea-content/go_project_structue.md

 But the main unit of encapsulation in Go is the "package", not the struct.

-This means that folders in Go represent a package, which provides encapsulation from the other packages and the main global scope.
+This means that each folder in Go represents a package, which provides encapsulation from the other packages and the main global scope.

 So folders have an important role in Go.
 More so then in other languages...

-For example, if you have a "models" folder, then your package will be also called models and you may ave a hard time trying to align the other packages in relation to this one.
+For example, if you have a `models` folder, then your package will be also called models and you may have a hard time trying to align the other packages in relation to this one.

 Now that we saw what the problem is, let's explore some solutions...

+## Bootstrap your application inside the main file

 Starting with the main entry point in you application, the `main.go` file should be used to bootstrap your other dependencies and packages.

-A "normal" main file could look like this:
+A `normal` main file could look like this:

 ```go
 package main